scottyschup/ruby-curriculum/w1d6-w1d7/alias.md

 ## Adding aliases

 Whenever I find myself typing a command repeatedly, I create an alias for it.
-In this way, over time, you can build up your own custom set of aliases.
-Here's what [my ~./bash_profile][bash-profile] looks like.
+Here's (more or less) what [my ~./bash_profile][bash-profile] looks like.
+I have aliases for git commands, filesystem navigation, and Rails-related commands.
+(Don't worry if you don't understand what all of the commands do.)
+I don't recommend copying this file directly, though.
+It's better to build up your own personal set of aliases based on which commands you use frequently and which abbreviations make sense to you.

 I add shell aliases frequently enough that, somewhat recursively, I added an alias to open my shell configuration file, so that I can easily add a new alias: